xtuc/Fibonacci-forth/README.md

 The `fib` word sums the two last elements and put the result on the top of the stack, which is the Fibonacci sequence.

+## Result

+Firth number is the occurrence of the sequence and the second its result.

 ![result](.github/result.png)